Xeks4237/NV-GOD/README.md

 - Minimal setup (work in progress)
 - Scratch Setup (work in progress)

-Just create a your own repo on github using NV-GOD-Starter which you choosed as a Template on github, after making it, go over a installation instructions of your template what you choosed()
+Just create a your own repo on github using NV-GOD-Starter which you choosed as a Template on github, after making it, go over a installation instructions of your template what you choosed

-Mostly you just need to clone it from github with git It gonna allow you to save your own NV-GOD configuration on github, For better managment of your NV-GOD configuratio using git :)
+Mostly you just need to clone it from github with git It gonna allow you to save your own NV-GOD configuration on github, For better managment of your NV-GOD configuration using git :)

 ## Future Features which I plan to make: